By Lisa St. John

 There is something miraculous and comforting about the western skies, whether in Canada or the United States.
 The wildness of a thunderstorm is juxtaposed with the serene lake views.
 Going to Calgary was, in a way, like going home; home to a memory of pioneers and prospectors, of rodeo wranglers and moonlit campfires.
 The Calgary Stampede is truly The Greatest Outdoor Show on Earth, and this cowgirl cannot wait for next year’s roundup.

-Lisa St. Johnis a high school English teacher, poet and GoNOMAD team member who lives with her husband Senior Travel Editor Kent E. St. John in Cottekill NY.
+Lisa St. John is a high school English teacher, poet and GoNOMAD team member who spent decades with her husband the late Senior Travel Editor Kent E. St. John in Cottekill NY.